Pixie1234/Aps/README.md

 # <h1>Algoritmi <h1>

- To see a quick definition of an method = Ctrl + Shift + I
+ To see a quick definition of a method = Ctrl + Shift + I